Thyrium/.github/profile/README.md

 Hello :wave:,
 We are a minecraft survival server.
 You want to join?
-Here is our discord [Server Discord](https://discord.gg/gnA6zjKtEB)
+Here is our [Server Discord](https://discord.gg/gnA6zjKtEB)

 ## 🛠 Technologies & tools